 Raymond Jungles, FASLA, is the founder of the Miami-based Landscape Architecture firm, Raymond Jungles, Inc. (RJI), recognized for excellence in the design and implementation of public and private sector projects.

 As a Landscape Architect and in his practice, he strives to preserve and protect existing ecosystems while also evoking human interaction and improving the lives of others.
 Raymond pursued this passion through his adolescence and developed it into his career after graduating with a degree in Landscape Architecture, with honors, from the University of Florida in 1981.
 He established his award-winning firm in 1982, which became incorporated as Raymond Jungles, Inc. in 1985.
 In 2006, Raymond was elected a Fellow of the American Society of Landscape Architects.

 Raymond’s work has been celebrated with numerous awards including two National awards from the American Society of Landscape Architects for the Leon Levy Native Plant Preserve, the Sky Garden, and Island Modern residential gardens.
-He is also a recipient of forty-eight design awards from the Florida Chapter of the American Society of Landscape Architects, including sixteen Awards of Excellence and six Frederic B. Stressau Awards.
+He is also a recipient of fifty-three design awards from the Florida Chapter of the American Society of Landscape Architects, including eighteen Awards of Excellence and six Frederic B. Stresau Awards.